czietz/chzpart/README.md

 ⚠️ Always choose **no** for “smart” IDE interfaces that have hardware byte swapping.

-Note: This option is only available when partitioning an IDE hard disk, and only when running under EmuTOS.
+Note: This option is only available when partitioning an IDE hard disk with MS-DOS partitions, and only when running under EmuTOS.

 ---